telefonicaid/netphony-topology/README.md

 The software has been developed by Telefonica I+D Core & Transport Team, led by Juan Pedro Fernandez Palacios, in internal innovation projects and through several EU funded research proyects, which continuously added functionality.
 The Core & Transport Team group of Telefonica working with the topology is formed by Juan Pedro Fernandez Palacios (team leader), Victor Lopez, Oscar Gonzalez de Dios, Felipe Jiménez, Luis Miguel Contreras, Michel Carnero and Eduardo Yusta.
 All of them have contributed to the code, either directly of with ideas and as beta-testers.

 The effort to release as open source of the code was funded by the E.U.
 CSA PACE.
 The code has been upgraded in the E.U. projects STRONGEST, PACE, IDEALIST, ACINO and 5GEx, as well as Telefonica Innovation activities.
+The effort to release version 1.3.3 has been partially funded by 5GEx.
+Special thanks for the 5GEx team in the integration efforts.

 The developers of the code are (some of them developed code before it was published in github, so they do not appear there as members): Oscar Gonzalez de Dios, Marta Cuaresma, Arturo Mayoral, Sergio, Alejandro Aguado, Jaume Marhuenda, Maria Victoria, Ruben Rosales, Jose Manuel Gran Josa, Victor Uceda, Andrea Sgambelluri (KTH) AND Victor Lopez.